HorizonRobotics/RoboTransfer/README.md

 ```

 ### 🤖 For more real data
-For real-world data collected by the ALOHA-AgileX robot system, access the dataset [TODO].
+For real-world data collected by the ALOHA-AgileX robot system, access the dataset [RoboTransfer-RealData](https://huggingface.co/datasets/HorizonRobotics/RoboTransfer-RealData).
 You can then process raw RGB images using the process_real.sh script to convert them into RoboTransfer format with geometric conditioning.

 ```bash
 script/process_real.sh